Griffin Gluck

 Griffin Alexander Gluck (born August 24, 2000) is an American actor.
 Gluck began his career as a child actor in comedy films such as Just Go with It (2011) and Why Him?
 (2016).
 He had his first leading role as a comatose teenager in the drama series Red Band Society (2014–2015) and gained acclaim for playing a young film prodigy in the Netflix mockumentary series American Vandal (2017–2018) and as Gabe/Dodge in the Netflix horror series Locke & Key (2020–2022).
-He also had further leading roles in comedy films Big Time Adolescence (2019); Tall Girl (2019) and its 2022 sequel; and North Hollywood (2021).
-He appeared in the second and final season of the Freeform thriller anthology Cruel Summer (2023).
+He also had further leading roles in comedy films Middle School: The Worst Years of My Life (2016); Big Time Adolescence (2019); Tall Girl (2019) and its 2022 sequel; and North Hollywood (2021).
+He appeared in the second season of the Freeform thriller anthology Cruel Summer (2023).

 Early life

 Gluck was born in Los Angeles.
 His father, Cellin Gluck, is a film director and producer, and his mother, Karin Beck, was a production assistant and line producer.
 Griffin's father was born in Wakayama Prefecture, Japan, to American parents, and was raised partly in Kobe, Japan.
 Griffin's paternal grandparents were Sumi (Hiramoto), a Japanese American, and Jay Gluck, a Jewish American archaeologist, historian, and Japanophile.
-Gluck attended Bard College in New York state for one semester before dropping out, where he studied film and photography.
+Gluck attended Bard College in New York state for one semester before dropping out, where he studied creative writing.